 Fortunately, it’s easy to take action to reduce these risks.
 It is important to check your diet, protect and strengthen your teeth, and help reduce the effects of acid erosion.
 To find out more, read our section on how to protect against acid erosion.

-© 2020-2022 Haleon group of companies.
+Trademarks are owned by or licensed to the Haleon group of companies. © 2023 Haleon.
 All rights reserved.
-Trade marks are owned by or licensed to the Haleon group of companies.